justin-schwinn-0/autonomous-ichassis-Integration-1/README.md

 # Mini Teams
 - UI:
 - Navigation: Noah
-- Obstacle Detection: Noah
+- Obstacle Detection: Noah, Wyatt
-- Hardware:
+- Hardware: Wyatt

 # Contributing
 There is a specific workflow necessary to contribute to the autonomous-ichassis main repository.